elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 #### Modifying a runtime configuration

 To edit a runtime configuration:
-1. Select the `Runtimes` tab from the JupyterLab sidebar.
+1. Open the `Runtimes` panel.
 1. Click the pencil next to the runtime configuration.

+#### Cloning a runtime configuration

+To clone a runtime configuration:
+1. Open the `Runtimes` panel.
+1. Click the clone icon next to the runtime configuration.
+1. Follow the steps in '[_Modifying a runtime image configuration_](#modifying-a-runtime-configuration)' to customize the cloned configuration.

 #### Deleting a runtime configuration

 To delete a runtime configuration:
-1. Select the `Runtimes` tab from the JupyterLab sidebar.
+1. Open the `Runtimes` panel.
 1. Click the trash can next to the runtime configuration.
+1. Confirm deletion.

 ### Managing runtime configurations using the Elyra CLI